-For an Oracle RAC database, only one primary instance and one standby instance can be active during a switchover where the target database is a physical standby.
-Therefore, before a switchover to a physical standby database, shut down all but one primary instance and one standby instance.
-After the switchover completes, restart the primary and standby instances that were shut down during the switchover.
-This limitation does not exist for a logical standby database.
+For an Oracle RAC database, only one primary instance can be active during a switchover when the target database is a physical standby.
+Therefore, before a switchover to a physical standby database, shut down all but one primary instance.
+After the switchover completes, restart the instances that were shut down during the switchover.
+This limitation does not exist when performing a switchover to a logical standby database.